palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

-There are many ways for a method to return or indicate failure: return null, throw an exception, return an empty collection, return Optional.absent(), etc pp. Any of these has its merits, but the important thing is to be consistent, at least within the same method and class.
+There are many ways for a method to return or indicate failure: return null, throw an exception, return an empty collection, return Optional.empty(), etc pp. Any of these has its merits, but the important thing is to be consistent, at least within the same method and class.